PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-13 17:27:23
+Last updated: 2024-04-13 17:28:01
-Random Quote: People taking power who don't deserve it.
-It never ends well. - Jérôme
+Random Quote: Good and evil are a question of perspective - Mikkel